alexishevia/izinput-pwa/README.md

 ## UI Library

-This project was built using [Semantic UI React](https://react.semantic-ui.com).
+This project uses UI components from [@ionic/react](https://ionicframework.com/react).
 No particular reason, other than it looked nice and easy to use.

 ## Available Scripts